 Holiday Light Recycling in Lake County:

 Have a bad set?
 SWALCO handles Holiday Lights Recycling.
-(Note: location, dates, and hours are the same as the electronics recycling.)
+(Note: location, dates, and hours are the same as electronics recycling.)
 SWALCO only accepts Wire string holiday lights and extension cords, no Wreaths, Garland, Ornaments, Figurines, or Inflatables.

 If you want to recycle your lights and give back, Christmas Lights Source will take your lights, recycle them, send you a coupon for new lights, and turn the proceeds into donations for Toys for Tots.